American Noodleman Big in Japan

-Mr. IVAN ORKIN (Restaurant Owner): I use whole chickens.
+IVAN ORKIN: I use whole chickens.
 It's really just mom's Jewish penicillin, although I don't put any vegetables in it.

 CRAFT: To Orkin's astonishment, the reception from locals has been as warm as the pork slices he lovingly places on his mounds of noodles.

 ORKIN: I had one guy come in with his girlfriend.
 And they walked in and they reluctantly sat because they were already sort of in the restaurant.
 But the funny part of the story is they ate the ramen and they both apologized, and then said how wonderful it was.
 And I haven't seen them recently, but they came in like every week for a month or two.
 And they just said, oh, you're the best and we love your food, and they just raved about it.
 And you know, they said we came here, we were shocked, but this is wonderful.